opencv/opencv/modules/core/doc/basic_structures.rst

 .. ocv:function:: int Mat::type() const

 The method returns a matrix element type.
-This is an identifier compatible with the ``CvMat`` type system, like ``CV_16SC3`` for 16-bit signed 3-channel array, and so on.
+This is an identifier compatible with the ``CvMat`` type system, like ``CV_16SC3`` or 16-bit signed 3-channel array, and so on.

 Mat::depth